THE BLOCKCHAIN AND CRYPTOCURRENCIES

 Subject Instance Co-ordinatorJabed Chowdhury

-One 2.00 h computer laboratory per week on any day including weekend during the day from week 10 to week 22 and delivered via face-to-face.
+One 2.00 hours computer laboratory per week on any day including weekend during the day from week 10 to week 22 and delivered via face-to-face.

-One 2.00 h lecture/workshop per week on any day including weekend during the day from week 10 to week 22 and delivered via face-to-face.
+One 2.00 hours lecture/workshop per week on any day including weekend during the day from week 10 to week 22 and delivered via face-to-face.